ATouhou/arabic_verb_conjugator/README.md

 the optional arguments refer to the middle vowel for the perfect and imperfect tenses respectively as these are not predictable.

-*Note, that the order of the arguments appears to be incorrect in markdown and I'm not sure how to fix that and the fathah and dammah don't show up very well so to clarify:*
+*Note, that the order of the arguments appears to be incorrect in markdown I'm not sure how to fix that.
+Also, the fathah and dammah don't show up very well so to clarify:*

 argument 1: 'د'

 argument 2: 'ر'

 argument 3: 'س'

 argument 4: 1

 argument 5: 'َ' known as fathah

 arugment 6: 'ُ' known as dammah

 verb = ArabicVerb.new("د", "ر", "س", 1, perfect_middle_vowel: "َ", imperfect_middle_vowel: "ُ")